The legal costs of buying a house

 Some conveyancers charge a contribution towards their Personal Indemnity Insurance (PII).
 Most firms will include this in their base legal fees as it’s just a cost of doing business for any lawyer.

-Notably, for some “no sale no fee" conveyancers this file opening fee will still be charged if the sale doesn’t complete, it’s only the base legal fees that aren’t charged.
+Notably, for some “no sale, no fee" conveyancers, this file opening fee will still be charged if the sale doesn’t complete; only the base legal fees aren’t charged.
 Check the fine print if this might be the case for you.

 Any admin fees such as postage, photocopying, or phone call fees should really be included in base legal fees.

-After your transaction is complete your conveyancer is required to store your legal file for several years.
-This is standard practice, and as a result should be included in their base legal fees.
+After completing your transaction, your conveyancer must store your legal file for several years.
+This is standard practice and, as a result, should be included in their base legal fees.

 It can be slightly more work for a solicitor to exchange and complete on the same day, so this maybe isn’t that sneaky.
-However, some solicitors we’ve found have priced this at £400+ which is unreasonable.
+However, some solicitors we’ve found have priced this at £400+, which we think is unreasonable.

-Note: We are paid a referral fee if you use Jonathan, this doesn't affect the price you pay and help keep Fairy Godmover free for everyone.
+Note: We are paid a referral fee if you use one of our recommended conveyancers; this doesn't affect the price you pay and helps keep Fairy Godmother free for everyone.

-If you think your solicitor has charged you unfairly you do have the right to complain.
+If you think your solicitor has charged you unfairly, you have the right to complain.

 Conclusion